kaspergrubbe/infping.rb/README.md

 This will start InfluxDB, Grafana and infping.rb, have a look at `docker-compose.yml` for details.
 It will also initialize the database within InfluxDB and setup a Dashboard named "Pings" in Grafana.

-The default `username/password` for Grafana is `admin/admin`, and you can find the pre-configured "Infping.rb" dashboard in the overview here: http://localhost:3031/dashboards or by going to Dashboards -> Manage.
+The default `username/password` for Grafana is `admin/admin`, and you can find the pre-configured "infping.rb" dashboard in the overview here: http://localhost:3031/dashboards or by going to `Dashboards -> Manage`.

 ## Configuring